s6mike/argview/README.md

 They are automatically downloaded using NPM and can be converted to a single file, `lib/dependencies.js` using the following command:

     npm run pretest

+If you don't yet have the (required) grunt executable on your path, you can get one as follows:

+    sudo npm install -g grunt-cli